PerMalmberg/du-yfs/README.md

 # Todo

-* Sometimes doesn't detect waypoint reached in return to path state.
 * Stuck on pad on activation - wants to move to first point?
-* User PID for adjustment
+* Use PID for adjustment
 * Too weak engines for adjustment when heavy.

 * More natural manual control